Top 20 Amazing Things to Do in Budapest

 Probably the most famous museum in Budapest is the Hungarian National Museum, also known as the Magyar Nemzeti Múzeum.
 There are many interesting museums to visit in the Hungarian capital, but the Hungarian National Museum is an absolute must.
-More than 1 million works of Hungarian history are exhibited here inside the huge museum halls.
-Also impressive are the frescoes in the pompous staircase and the large domed hall.
-Lovely are also the National Museum is also beautiful from the outside, and you can enjoy a wonderful view of the neoclassical building in the green museum garden.
+More than 1 million objects from Hungarian history are displayed in the huge halls.
+The frescoes in the grand staircase and the large domed hall are also impressive.
+But the National Museum is also beautiful from the outside, and you can enjoy a wonderful view of the neoclassical building in the green museum garden.

 House of Terror

-Another highly recommended museum in Budapest is the House of Terror.
+A highly recommended museum in Budapest is the House of Terror.
 Located in a neo-Renaissance building, it was the headquarters and prison of the Hungarian Arrow Cross Party between 1937 and 1944.
-Today it is a place where the dark history of Hungary is told and they show the oppression by National Socialism and Communism.
-Numerous photos, videos and rooms describe the terrible events in an oppressive way.
-An educational visit that definitely gets under your skin.
+Today it is a place where the dark history of Hungary is told and where the oppression of National Socialism and Communism is portrayed.
+Numerous photos, videos and rooms describe in a shocking way the terrible things that happened.
+An educational visit that will definitely get under your skin.

 Gellért Thermal Bath

 The Gellért Bath is one of the most beautiful thermal baths in the city.
 Located beneath the Gellert Mountain of the same name, it enchants its visitors with an historical atmosphere of a time long gone.
 It opened in 1918 as part of the Gellért Hotel.
 Today, however, it is open to the public and so non-hotel guests can also come and relax in the stylish thermal bath.
 The beautiful Art Nouveau building and the historical interior with the many columns and tiles are particularly beautiful and make this bath very special.

 Gellért Hill & Citadel